Fatal

 the background element still feels unrefined, unnatural, and perhaps a bit

 unnecessary.
-(This gameplay system was later tightened up in the Real Bout series.)
+(The overall gameplay system of Fatal Fury evolved and was later tightened up in the Real Bout series.)

 |